disease-maps/disease-maps.github.io/pages/projects/isd_app2.md

 <h2 id="bio"></h2>

-### How can certain biomarkers influence PsO molecular mechanisms?
+### How can candidate biomarkers for systemic treatment influence PsO molecular mechanisms?
 *Step-by-step guide to reproduce the analysis here!*